aragon/hack/docs-internal/github-guide.md

----
-id: github-guide
-title: GitHub Guide
-sidebar_label: GitHub Guide
----
+# GitHub guide for contributors

-# An introduction to Git and GitHub ?
+## An introduction to Git and GitHub

 Git is a system that enables thousands of people to work together on projects without central coordination.